-For the past several years, as we have come to recognize the damaging effects that employee financial stress has on company productivity, more and more employers are planning to incorporate financial wellness programs into their benefits offerings.
+For the past several years, as we have come to recognize the damaging effects that financial stress has on productivity, more and more employers are planning to incorporate financial wellness programs into their benefits offerings.
 To date, most companies prioritize educating their employees on financial markets, investing and financial planning in their wellness programs.

 With 401(k) and other retirement plans already in place, it is an easier first step to design financial wellness programs that build on and support these existing benefits.
 It helps those who have some savings and investments make sure they are managing them well.